jameshu88/a1100K/README.md

   brute-forcing the target system.
 - **Optimized Performance**: Minimizes the time and resources needed for exhaustive testing by leveraging the mathematical properties of de Bruijn sequences.

+Older garage door systems often use dip switches to set unique frequency codes.
+Each dip switch represents a binary value, allowing for a wide range of combinations.
+By using de Bruijn's algorithm, the xA1100k tool can efficiently generate OOK signal sequences that cover all possible dip switch configurations without unnecessary repetition.
+This comprehensive approach ensures that every potential dip switch setting is tested, increasing the chances of successfully brute-forcing the garage door frequency!

 ## Features

 - **De Bruijn Sequence Generation**: Efficiently generates all possible 12-bit OOK signal combinations without redundancy.